How to Deal with Impostor Syndrome

-Check your beliefs.
+Check your beliefs and expectations.
 When the impostor feelings arise, notice what you are telling yourself and what you believe about yourself.
 Are your expectations realistic?
 Are you telling yourself you’re not good enough or you are undeserving in some way?
-Then ask yourself what’s actually true and realistic.
+Step back and take a look at your situation or circumstances and then ask yourself: what’s actually true and realistic?

 Practice self-compassion and be kind to yourself.
 Even if you believe that there is some truth to what you’re telling yourself, see if there’s another way you can look at it that is more supportive.
 For instance, instead of viewing your insecurity or lack of know-how as a sign of incompetence, remind yourself that it is a normal response to being new to something.
+Imagine what you might say to a friend in your shoes and then say it to yourself.
 Remind yourself that everyone makes mistakes and missteps when they’re starting something new and that’s ok.
 Nobody is perfect.
 Each mistake is an opportunity for learning and improvement.

 Review your strengths and accomplishments.
-Rather than focusing on mistakes or deficits, remind yourself of your strengths and successes, no matter how small and insignificant they seem.
-You can even list them out and keep a log so you can see it and refer to it when you need a reminder.
+Rather than focusing on mistakes or deficits, remind yourself of your strengths, successes, and any positive feedback you've received, no matter how small and insignificant it may seem.
+You can even list it all out and keep a log so you can see it and refer to it when you need a reminder.

-Sometimes it can be hard to make a change on your own and it can be helpful to have some professional support, guidance, and accountability to help you along.
-If you are interested in more help with dealing with impostor syndrome, feel free to contact me and we can set up an appointment.
-I’m happy to help.
+Sometimes it can be hard to make a change on your own and it can be helpful to have some professional support and guidance to help you along.

 Check out these online courses to learn additional strategies and skills for finding relief from worry as well as building self-confidence, stress & anxiety management skills, and building resilience:

 CLICK THE COURSE LOGOS TO LEARN MORE & ENROLL TODAY